radekm/btree/README.md

 and freed using the `free` method.

 The macros `@get_slot`, `@get_existing_slot`, and `@remove` are used to add, modify, and remove items.
-These macros capture a trailing block that performs the comparison.
-This block receives `item_from_tree` and pointer to an `int` for storing the comparison result:
+These macros take a function that performs the comparison.
+The function takes one or more arguments.
+The last argument is always `item_from_tree`.
+The function returns a comparison result:

 - If the item being added, modified, or removed is less than `item_from_tree`, the comparison result should be negative.
 - If it is greater than `item_from_tree`, the result should be positive.
 - If it is equal, the result should be zero.

-Macros with trailing blocks are used because C3 does not support closures, and comparison logic may need access to variables from the surrounding environment.

 This library is useful for building multiple indices over a pool of items.
 The included example `order_book.c3` demonstrates this.